naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 Broadband connection options typically are used to connect telecommuting employees to a corporate site over the Internet.
 Includes DSL, cable and wireless.

 ###### DSL

+DSL technology is an always-on connection technology that uses existing twisted-pair telephone lines to transport high-bandwidth data and provides IP services to subscribers.
+Current DSL technologies use sophisticated coding and modulation techniques to achieve data rates of up to 8.192 Mbps.
+A variety of DSL types, standards and emerging technologies exist.
+DSL is a popular choice for enterprise departments to support home workers

+###### Cable Modem

+A cable modem provides an always-on connection and simple installation.